Classic Spaghetti: Aglio, Olio, and Peperoncino.

 If you’re searching for a quick, flavorful Italian pasta dish, look no further than Spaghetti Aglio, Olio, and Peperoncino!

 This timeless recipe combines garlic, olive oil, and spicy chili peppers for a simple yet unforgettable meal.
-While there are gourmet versions—even Michelin-starred adaptations—today I’ll share a traditional homemade recipe, just like Graziano’s mom used to make in Pontremoli.
+While there are gourmet versions and even Michelin-starred adaptations today, I’ll share a traditional, homemade recipe, just like Graziano’s mom used to make in Pontremoli.

 Ingredients (Serves 2)